CroniX-Business/CroniX-Business/README.md

 ### Hi there 👋

+A young programmer with a passion for backend and frontend programming.
+Programing languages I know:
+  • Java
+  • C
+  • Python
+    -> ML
+  • JavaScript
+    -> Node.js
+    -> React

 <!--
 **CroniX-Business/CroniX-Business** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.